Kfollen93/Mini-Reference-Guide/README.md

 </details>
 <details>
    <summary><b>Abstract Class</b></summary>
    Cannot be instantiated.
 In order to get access to it, it must be inherited from another class; therefore, it's often featured as a "base class" functionality.
 C# does not support multiple class inheritance.
+Abstract classes are great to define a template for a group of classes that will inherit from it, due to those classes sharing common features, but also restricting the (abstract) class itself from being instantiated.
 </details>
 <details>
    <summary><b>Interface</b></summary>